snu-dbs/prevision/slab-benchmark/prevision/README.md

 cp ./mtd/* ./output/csv/
 ```

-For sparse matrices in CSV format, the row and column index starts from 0.
+For sparse matrices in CSV format, the row index and the column index start from 0.
 However, SystemDS requires (i, j, v) text format in which the index starts from 1.
 So, we need to convert CSV files to IJV format when dealing with sparse matrices.
 The following command automatically generates binary files for both dense and sparse experiments.

-Before running the command, please make sure that you can call `systemds` command in anywhere (i.e., the command path should be included in `PATH`).
+Before running the command, please make sure that you can call the `systemds` command in anywhere (i.e., the command path should be included in `PATH`).
 Please also make sure that the environmental variable `SYSTEMDS_ROOT` is set appropriately.

-Your can control the memory size that used during the conversion.
+You can control the memory size that is used during the conversion.
-In line 86 of `$SYSTEMDS_ROOT/bin/systemds` (version 3.1.0), you can find `SYSTEMDS_STANDALONE_OPTS` parameter.
+In line 86 of `$SYSTEMDS_ROOT/bin/systemds` (version 3.1.0), you can find the `SYSTEMDS_STANDALONE_OPTS` parameter.
 You can increase the maximum Java heap memory size by changing `-Xmx4g`.

 ```bash